print

 After the great fire at Rome... punishments were also inflicted on the Christians, a sect professing a new and mischievous religious belief.

-Here, Suetonius continues to chronicle the great persecution inflicted on the early Christian Church.
-Clearly, some of Rome’s leading historians acknowledged in their writings that the biblical Jesus was real.
-Further, their writings reveal that He was an important part of history.
 The biblical Jesus is also written about by authors of less prominence.
-One such author was a man named Phlegon.
-Phlegon was born about 80 A.D. and although his works are no longer in existence, they have been quoted by very credible sources.
-Origin, who was a leading third century theologian and a man regarded as the father of biblical criticism, made reference to the historical works of Phlegon.
+One such author was a man named Phlegon who is best known for his sixteen volume Olympiads.
+Phlegon was born about 80 A.D. and although this work is no longer in existence some parts of it have been preserved by prominent historians such as Eusebius and cited by other very credible sources.
+For example: Origin, a leading third century theologian and a man regarded as the father of biblical criticism, made reference to it.

 Now Phlegon, in the thirteenth or fourteenth book, I think, of his Chronicles, not only ascribed to Jesus a knowledge of future events, but also testified that the result corresponded to His predictions.